probonopd/mock-arturia-controller/README.md

 ## Development in VSCode

+Power on the device while button 2 (`<--`) is held down.
+This will cause the USB mass storage device to be mounted where the Python code can be edited.

 * Install CircuitPython v2 extension
 * Press Ctrl-Shift-P, type `circuitpython:` to see the CircuitPython related commands
 * This allows to just save `code.py`, and it will be reloaded on the device and the output will be shown in the Serial Monitor

+Power on the device while button 3 (`-->`) is held down.
+This will cause the USB mass storage device to be mounted where a new CircuitPython version (or entirely different firmware) can be uploaded without needing access to the BOOTSEL pin on the Raspberry Pi Pico.

 ## Note